 ♫ We shall again be experiencing music from around the world.
 There are several pieces that use "Toys" as a theme and the children always enjoy dancing with scarves, playing with the wide range of percussion instruments and colouring the pictures they "hear" in the music.
 The music also covers many different styles and music by a wide range of different composers.
 The different genres we explore include 60's rock and roll, classical, jazz and Icelandic folk music!

-♫ The classes will maintain the familiar structure enjoyed by the children which enables them to anticipate what is coming next and to feel secure in the Music for Little People environment.
-Classes begin with a "hello song" and a section which I call "finding the voice".
+♫ The classes will maintain the familiar structure enjoyed by the children.
+This enables them to anticipate what is coming next and to feel secure in the Music for Little People environment.
+Classes begin with a "hello song" and a section we call "finding the voice".
 Children love to experiment with their voices and this section enables them to practice many of the vocal skills necessary for successful singing.
-We exercise our tongues, make sounds that raise the pitch of our voices higher and lower, practice forming consonants and vowels, and use our voices to imitate animal sounds.
+We exercise our tongues, make sounds that raise the pitch of our voices higher and lower, practise forming consonants and vowels, and use our voices to imitate animal sounds.
 This is one of the most popular parts of the class with the children!
-We shall also be meeting the puppets and learning their rhythmic names, forming rhythm sentences and the little ones will enjoy knee bouncing and lullabies with their carers.
-During all of this we'll also learn the essential social skills of sharing, taking turns and making new friends (and that does include the parents!)
+We shall also be meeting the puppets and learning their rhythmic names, making rhythms with the names of toys and making new friends!
 The Music for Little People curriculum is a progressive one and your child will learn skills that will lay the foundations for future learning.

-♫ The autumn schedule is enclosed; don't forget that if you recommend a friend to Music for Little People, and they sign up for a 10-week term, you will receive a voucher for ONE FREE CLASS to be used in a subsequent term.
-I am looking forward to seeing you soon at music class!
+♫ The spring schedule is enclosed; please feel free to pass on this information to your friends.
+Don't forget that if you recommend a friend to Music for Little People, and they sign up for a 10-week term, you will receive a voucher for ONE FREE CLASS to be used in a subsequent term.
+I am looking forward to seeing you at music class!